Cozumel Island is low-key one of the best destinations in Mexico and definitely not to be missed during your travels in

-I personally stayed at Hostel Tropico which is an affordable option for solo travelers, budget backpackers and couples.
+I personally stayed at Hostel Tropico which is an affordable option for solo travelers, budget backpackers, and couples.
 Located just a 5-minute walk from the main ferry terminal and close to supermarkets, cafes, and restaurants.
 There is a shared lounge area, communal kitchen with cooking facilities, outside terrace with tables and chairs and hammocks to chill in.
 Choose from a mixed dorm room, a capsule-style bed, or a private room.
 The bathrooms are shared with hot water showers and free wifi is also available for all guests.

 FOR ALL OTHER PLACES TO STAY IN COZUMEL, SEARCH ON AGODA OR SEARCH ON BOOKING.COM

 GETTING AROUND COZUMEL ISLAND

 There a number of ways of getting around the island and they are by car, taxi, bicycle, or on foot.